nagakamira/pm/README.md

 	    rm -f $pkg/usr/share/info/dir
 	}

 The source information has letters that stands for: (n)ame, (v)ersion, (s)ection, (d)ependency and (u)rl.
 The order is not important, and if there is no package dependency, then d can be omitted.
-To build the grep package, simply run:
+The package manager does automatically cd to ~/build/src/grep-2.21.
+If you want to cd $src directory, then add "p=./", which stands for (p)ath. $pkg defaults to ~/build/pkg/grep-2.21.
+The configuration file is stored at /etc/pkgmgr.conf, and can be customized if needed.
+Now, to build the grep package, simply run:

 	bld grep
 or